-As previously alluded to, there are five chaitya in the cave complex with the rest being vihara.
+As previously alluded to, there are five chaityas in the cave complex with the rest being vihara.
 A chaitya is apsidal or rectangular in form with aisles on either side of a nave with a barrel roof.
 Each aisle is separated by a row of pillars.
 The nave contains a stupa, the object of worship, at the terminal end.
-The early chaityas meticulously imitated contemporary wooden structures as can be seen on the vaulted roof decorations and pillars.
+The early chaityas meticulously imitated contemporary wooden structures as can be seen in the vaulted roof decorations and pillars.

 In contrast to the early stupas of Caves 9 & 10, those built at later dates such as in Caves 19 & 26 have an image of Buddha sculpted on the front face.
-Another distinguishing feature of Cave 10 is its giant single arched entrance and relatively unadorned façade which gives way to a smaller doorway with a window positioned above.
+Another distinguishing feature of Cave 10 is its giant single-arched entrance and relatively unadorned façade which gives way to a smaller doorway with a window positioned above.
 Skilfully decorated façades and pillared porticoes testify to a definite shift in architectural activities from early austerity.

 A vihara, otherwise called sangharama, was a monastic abode consisting of a central hall with adjoining residential cells.
 Caves 1 & 17 may be taken as the most representative example of a vihara in full development.
-A pillared porch or verandah with elegant embellishments leads to a commodious central hall, somewhat squarish in plan, with cells for monks hewn into its sides.
+A pillared porch or verandah with elegant embellishments leads to a commodious central hall, somewhat squarish in plan with cells for monks hewn into its sides.
 Further on, an antechamber connects to the garbha griha containing an image of Buddha.
 Thus, it can be said that architectural development proceeded from early sober, even restrained, astylar form to ambitious, richly ornamented pillared viharas.

 Natural weathering agents and scarp retreat in the order of 5-7 m over the centuries have left their devastating impact on the frontispiece of many of the caves and managed to eliminate all of the stairs (except some below Cave 17) that connected each cave to the stream below.

 The sudden discontinuation of activities in Ajanta inevitably coincides with the untimely death of Vakataka Emperor Harisena.
 But the seeds for disruption were sown much earlier.
-The provinces of Asmaka to the south of Ajanta, Anupa (where Bagh caves lie) to the north and Risika, which included Ajanta were inherited domains of Harisena; he did not have to conquer them.
-This explains the fact that within a few of years of his accession to the throne excavatory work started at the site under patronage of different vassals.
+The provinces of Asmaka to the south of Ajanta, Anupa (where Bagh caves lie) to the north, and Risika, which included Ajanta, were inherited domains of Harisena; he did not have to conquer them.
+This explains the fact that within a few of years of his accession to the throne excavation work started at the site under the patronage of different vassals.
 It is not hard to surmise that the situation was relatively peaceful for the neighbouring rulers, despite having a belligerent history, as they came together to sponsor the projects at the same site.

 This, however, did not last for long.
-By early 469 CE Asmaka started a fierce battle with Risika lords.
-All work at Ajanta had stopped by 472 CE and this suspension continued until late 474 CE when the Asmaka emerged victorious from the battle.
+By early 469 CE, Asmaka started a fierce battle with Risika lords.
+All work at Ajanta had stopped by 472 CE, and this suspension continued until late 474 CE when the Asmaka emerged victorious from the battle.
 From then on until the sudden death of Harisena in late 477 CE, much effort was afoot.
-With the passing away of the emperor the golden years of Ajanta too came to an abrupt end; as chaos reigned supreme under an inept successor, violent conflicts broke out over regional supremacy and the Vakataka Empire imploded spectacularly.
+With the passing away of the emperor, the golden years of Ajanta, too, came to an abrupt end; as chaos reigned supreme under an inept successor, violent conflicts broke out over regional supremacy, and the Vakataka Empire imploded spectacularly.

 By 480 CE all excavations had ceased, most of the patrons had either been dethroned or dispossessed from their seat of power.
-From the sounds of chiselling and chanting, life had almost returned to a primeval silence interrupted only by chirping of birds or chattering of monkeys.
+From the sounds of chiselling and chanting, life had almost returned to a primaeval silence interrupted only by the chirping of birds or chattering of monkeys.
 After all, the later phase of growth at Ajanta was driven by a dozen or even less courtly patrons hoping to carve out a monument of magnificent proportions and beauty.
 Unlike the earlier era where it was a community effort that laid the foundation of Ajanta, this second outpour was bound to dry up with the change of fortunes of its handful of donors.
 In the end, what instigated its rapid expansion also forced its sudden abandonment.

-After a gap of many centuries, Ajanta is again thriving with travellers, scholars and devotees alike from across different continents.
+After a gap of many centuries, Ajanta is again thriving with travellers, scholars, and devotees alike from across different continents.
 Though it no longer serves the purpose for which it was originally built, it has something to offer anyone who can spend a few moments in quiet contemplation indoors.
-In conclusion, the following words of renowned German archaeologist Ernst Walter Andrae (1875-1956 CE), to be found in Keramik im Dienste der Weisheit, can be used to aptly describe the significance of the art of Ajanta, “It is the business of art to grasp the primordial truth, to make the inaudible audible, to enunciate the primordial word, to reproduce the primordial images – or it is not art."
+In conclusion, the following words of renowned German archaeologist Ernst Walter Andrae (1875-1956 CE), to be found in Keramik im Dienste der Weisheit, can be used to aptly describe the significance of the art of Ajanta: "It is the business of art to grasp the primordial truth, to make the inaudible audible, to enunciate the primordial word, to reproduce the primordial images – or it is not art."